lengfei5/Project_neuronal_miRNAs/README.md

   - [ ] Integrate the sample qualities into the linear model ??

-  - [ ] Optimize the fitting and parameter to have final results
+  - [ ] Optimize the fitting and parameter

+  - [ ] save the final tables and plots

 ### code structure
 - `miRNA_enrichAnalysis_for_neuronClassess.R`